achavanga/FoodTruck_Challenge/README.md

 I could have added a Help menu so that user learn on how to use the application.

-The Unit, Front-end and integration tests using JUnit or Mockito.
+I could have added Unit, Front-end and integration tests using JUnit, Mockito or Selenium.

-I could use Google analytic to record traffic to my website.

 ### Conclusion